-Possibly the worst thing about Movie 43 is just how badly it wastes the hugely impressive cast it assembled.
-Among the names in this collection of comedy sketches are: Hugh Jackman, Kate Winslet, Halle Berry, Emma Stone, and Richard Gere, with A-list talent in every scene.
+Perhaps the worst thing about Movie 43 is how badly it wastes the hugely impressive cast it brought together.
+Among the names in this collection of comedy sketches are Hugh Jackman, Kate Winslet, Halle Berry, Emma Stone, and Richard Gere, with A-list talent featuring in every scene.
 What went so badly wrong?

 Bruce Willis stars alongside Thomas Jane in this science-fiction flick, which borrows generously from a range of far more interesting sources including Blade Runner and Westworld.
 Willis stars as the creator of VICE, a holiday resort where people can live out violent fantasies through the use of lifelike androids.
 One such android becomes self-aware and escapes, while a detective (played by Jane) works tirelessly to get the place shut down.

 What follows has been described as visually dull, with flat characters and poor writing.
 There is simply no reason to watch Vice in a world where so many far superior explorations of artificial intelligence already exist.
-Audiences agreed as the film proved to be a complete non-entity at the box office, unlikely to have made back its $15 million budget which critics complained made the film look cheap.
+Audiences agreed as the film proved to be a complete non-entity at the box office and is unlikely to have made back its $15 million budget – which critics complained made the film look cheap.

 7. In The Name of the King: A Dungeon Siege Tale

-Ironically, this film is actually about as close to legitimacy as Boll ever came.
-It holds an uncommonly high budget for a Boll production ($60 million), and a cast which includes some established names including Jason Statham, Burt Reynolds and Ron Perlman.
+Ironically, this title is actually about as close to legitimacy as Boll ever came.
+It holds an uncommonly high budget for one of his productions ($60 million), and a cast including established names such as Jason Statham, Burt Reynolds and Ron Perlman.
 Unfortunately, that wasn’t enough to keep it from being an utter disaster.